 The Biological Importance of Nucleotides in Human Health

 Nucleotides are fundamental molecules that support core biological functions in every living cell.
-While commonly recognized as the building blocks of DNA and RNA, their physiological role extends far beyond genetic structure.
+Although they are commonly recognized as the building blocks of DNA and RNA, their physiological role extends far beyond genetic structure.

-In human biology, nucleotides participate in multiple essential processes that sustain cellular integrity and systemic function.
+In human biology, these molecules participate in multiple essential processes that help sustain cellular integrity and systemic function.

 1. Cellular Energy Metabolism